 Cookbooks, fashion and lifestyle magazines, and home utility books are examples of utility books.
 Culinary tourism is one of Egypt's most popular attractions, and the books market has a large selection of cookbooks, like DynaEldaief's The Taste of Egypt.
 The papers cover a wide range of subjects, including social, research, science, medical, economics, and politics.

 The English Book Segment is likely to Rise with the Greatest Revenue in the Estimated Timeframe.

-During the projected period, the English book segment is predicted to grow at a CAGR of 1.9 percent.
-In 2020, the segment had a revenue share of roughly 64.0 percent.
 Many people in the country have been working to improve their English fluency, and reading is seen as one of the most efficient methods to doing so.
 The country's international book releases are also helping to boost English book sales.
 Books published in Arabic, as well as translated literature, are included in the Arabic language category.
 According to various experts, including YouTubers, publishers, and organizers of cultural sites and clubs, translated works are particularly popular with young Egyptians.

 The Aassir Al-Kotob organization pushed PDF-formatted books.
 Despite the fact that they were written by unknown young authors, their works quickly attracted prominence.
 The vast majority of Egyptians speak a single language; however, there are some immigrants who speak various languages in Egypt.
 Egypt speaks a variety of immigrant languages, including Adyghe, Amharic, Greek, Armenian, and Italian.